openvinotoolkit/model_server/docs/model_server_rest_api.md

 ## Config Reload API <a name="config-reload"></a>
 **Description**

-Sends requests via RESTful API to trigger config reloading and gets models and [DAGs](./dag_scheduler.md) statuses as a response.This endpoint can be used with disabled automatic config reload to ensure changes in configuration are applied in a specific time and also to get confirmation about reload operation status.
+Sends requests via RESTful API to trigger config reloading and gets models and [DAGs](./dag_scheduler.md) statuses as a response.
+This endpoint can be used with disabled automatic config reload to ensure configuration changes are applied in a specific time and also to get confirmation about reload operation status.
 Typically this option is to be used when OVMS is started with a parameter `--file_system_poll_wait_seconds 0`.
 Reload operation does not pass new configuration to OVMS server.
-The configuration file changes needs to be applied by the OVMS administrator.
+The configuration file changes need to be applied by the OVMS administrator.
 The REST API call just initiate applying the configuration file which is already present.

 **URL**
 ```